elpop/widget-server/README.md

             [timer]
             dbping    = 600

-         The file is sefl explanatory. only put the name of the database replacing "__Widgets__" for any name you want to use.
+         The file is sefl explanatory. only put the name of the database replacing __Widgets__ for any name you want to use.

       c) edit the apache web server configuration file